 6. SACRAL HERITAGE AND GLAGOLITICS PRIESTS OF POLJICA

 There are as many as 106 sacral buildings in the Poljica area.
-It’s not that it would be impossible to list them all, but I don’t see the point in listing when the real experience is actually a visit inlive.
+It’s not that it would be impossible to list them all, but I don’t see the point in listing when the real experience is actually a live visit.
 Personally, I visited them quite a bit, although similar, each has its own atmosphere and a story related to the places where they were built.
 Apart from the churches themselves, it was especially interesting for me to go through the Poljica karst landscape and the villages on the way to them.

 I will list a few churches that have somehow touched my heart.

 “The parish church of St. Cyprian, Gata ”

 In Gata, I visited five of the ten churches and chapels.
 Parish Church of St. Cyprian was built on the remains of an early Christian basilica from the 6th century, and in its vicinity is the Historical Museum of Poljica.
 Church of St. George on Graz Hill is also called “Poljica Cathedral”.
 From this place, you can see the Cetina canyon, the surrounding hills, the sea and the island of Brac.
 I was most impressed by the mysterious atmosphere of the Church of the Assumption of Mary in Smovo.
 Chapel of St. Anthony is located in an abandoned, but still beautiful hamlet Skočibe.

 In Zvečanje on the Gračina Hill is the parish church of St. Michael with an amazing landscape view.
 The church existed on this site in the 16th century, and over time it was repaired and upgraded.